aspose-cells-cloud/aspose-cells-cloud-docs/en/Specification/Model/FilterColumn/_index.md

 ## **filterColumn**

+           Represents a filter for a single column.
+The Filter object is a member of the Filters collection

 | Property Name | Property Type | Nullable |  ReadOnly | DefaultValue | Description |
 | :- | :- | :- |:- |  :- | :- |